Buddy Rice: Grand-Am Rolex Sports Car Series

 Rice competed in a few Grand-Am Rolex Sports Car Series in the early 2000s.
 In his debut in 2000, he finished second at Watkins Glen on a TRP Lola Nissan.
-In 2002 he resulted second at the 6 Hours of Watkins Glen and fourth in Homestead and Phoenix, driving a Miracle Riley & Scott Ford.
+In 2002, he resulted second at the 6 Hours of Watkins Glen and fourth in Homestead and Phoenix, driving a Miracle Riley & Scott Ford.

-The driver competed at the 24 Hours of Daytona from 2005 to 2008, with a best result of 9th in 2006.
-He also raced at Utah from 2006 to 2008, collecting a 7th again in 2006.
+The driver competed at the 24 Hours of Daytona from 2005 to 2008, with a best result of ninth in 2006.
+He also raced at Utah from 2006 to 2008, collecting a seventh again in 2006.

 In 2009, Rice won the 24 Hours of Daytona on a Brumos Racing Riley Porsche.
-He spent the second half of the season as teammate of Antonio García in a Spirit of Daytona Coyote Porsche, where he finished 4th at Barber in his only top 10.
+He spent the second half of the season as teammate of Antonio García in a Spirit of Daytona Coyote Porsche, where he finished fourth at Barber in his only top-ten.

 Rice raced full-time for Spirit of Daytona in the 2010 Rolex Sports Car Series, joining again García.
 He helped Spirit of Daytona get the first podium finish for the team at the Six Hours of the Glen in 2010, collecting a third place.
-He also resulted 5th in three races and ended the season in 11th place.
+He also resulted fifth in three races and ended the season in eleventh place.

-His last Grand-Am race was the 2011 24 Hours of Daytona, where he finished 9th in an Action Express Racing Riley Porsche.
+His last Grand-Am race was the 2011 24 Hours of Daytona, where he finished ninth in an Action Express Racing Riley Porsche.